-The Austin Humane Society’s feral program makes it possible for us to do the life-saving community cat TNR work that we do.
+The Austin Humane Society’s feral program makes it possible for the TNR group(s) to do life-saving community cat TNR work.
 They provide the clinic and great vets, as well as the community liaison for many TNR projects.
 They are a great resource for anyone who need help.
 You don’t have to belong to an organization.
 Individuals are welcome!

 Top Ten Reasons to Use the Catty Shack at AAC

 This is for those of you who are not already participating in, not aware of, or not sure about the Community Cats Program.
 The CC Program is a joint effort between Austin Animal Center and Austin Humane Society to increase TNR of free-roaming cats in Austin and Travis County.
 The existing TNR program through AHS has been expanded with the participation of AAC, which provides a small building on their property to house cats awaiting and recovering from surgery.

 Here are the top ten reasons to use the Community Cats Program at AAC (affectionately know as the “Catty Shack”):